GET YOUR FREE RENTAL PRICE ANALYSIS

 american flag flying near houses and blue sky

-This means landlords in Lynchburg and across the state cannot refuse housing or treat residents differently based on their military background.
-Knowing these protected classes helps landlords avoid unintentional discrimination and ensures you’re offering equal opportunities to all qualified residents in Virginia’s competitive rental market.
+Knowing these protected classes helps property owners avoid unintentional discrimination and ensures you’re offering equal opportunities to all qualified residents in Virginia’s competitive rental market.

 2. Military Status: A Unique Virginia Protection

-Virginia stands out by including military status as a protected class under its fair housing laws.
-This means landlords cannot discriminate against active service members, veterans, or their families when renting properties.
-Whether you’re screening applicants or setting rental terms, it’s important to treat residents with military ties fairly.
+This state stands out by including military status as a protected class under its Virginia fair housing laws.
+This means property owners cannot discriminate against active service members, veterans, or their families when renting properties.

 3. Housing Practices Landlords Must Avoid

-In Virginia, landlords must avoid certain actions that unfairly limit who can rent their properties.
 Discrimination can take many forms, such as refusing to rent, charging different fees, or imposing stricter rules based on protected classes like race or military status.
 Advertising that suggests preferences or restrictions is also not allowed.

 4. Smart Advertising Rules for Virginia Landlords